 Step 5.
 Give Instruction

-You will be asked to instruct the Registrar in the content you wish to include during your legal service; first in writing via a form and then again on the day.
+You will be asked to instruct the Registrar on the content you wish to include during your legal service; first in writing via a postal form and then again on the day, in person.
 You can also call them to speak about it should you wish.

-Don’t be afraid to tell them that you don’t want a big performance!
+Don’t be afraid to tell them if you don’t want a big performance!

 Some Registrars have more experience providing the ‘bare bones’ approach than others, but all are obliged to do as you request; so be bold and ask for what you want!

 Once all the above has been planned and arranged you simply need to turn up at the given time on the given date at the arranged place with two witnesses and do the following: